 - 6.7 Business rates income now forms a part of the Council's core funding, with around 29% of receipts being retained by this Council.
-The remainder is collected on behalf of Central Government and our major preceptors. - 6.8 Business Rates due for the current year amounts to £33.5M of which some 26.3% was collected by the end of the June.
-Again we would anticipate the collection rate to match last year's performance of 98.9%.
+The remainder is collected on behalf of Central Government and our major preceptors. - 6.8 Business Rates due for the current year amounts to £33.6M of which some 57.0% was collected by the end of the September.
+Again we would anticipate the collection rate to match last year's performance of 98.9%. - 6.9 We continue to take action against prior year balance which were reduced by £180,124.62, in the first half year.
+This reduction is net of increases due to new assessments and increased charges and valuations.

-- 6.9 Prior year arrears of £ £1,250,474.61 were outstanding at the beginning of April, and were reduced to £1,238,469.95 by 30 June.
-A reduction of £12,004.66, net of increases due to new assessments and increased charges and valuations. - 6.10 The recovery powers available to us are again contained in the Council's approved policies and are used in full.
+- 6.10 The recovery powers available to us are again contained in the Council's approved policies and are used in full.
 Those powers and our procedures are similar to the council tax powers described above, with the exception that deductions from individuals' benefits and earnings are not permissible, even if the debtor is an individual. - 6.11 Where rates are owed by an individual, similar safe guards exist for the debtors and trace facilities are used by the Council for absconding debtors, as described above. - 6.12 Additionally, in the case of business rates, as has been reported to Cabinet previously, our collection efforts are sometimes frustrated by weaknesses in legislation.
 Rates are due from the occupiers rather than the owners of property and where the occupier is a company, we can only recover from that company.
 Some proprietors will strip a company of its assets, or dissolve the company before we have had an opportunity to implement our recovery procedures.
-A new company is then formed in a similar style, to trade from the same premises. - Central Government has previously undertaken to review the loopholes that exist in rating and company legislation, though no changes have ye been received.
-Your officers continue to actively monitor these issues. - 6.13 The confidential appendix to this report lists business rate debts of £34,279.35 which cannot be recovered for the reasons stated and for which approval to write off, is requested.
+A new company is then formed in a similar style, to trade from the same premises.

+Central Government has previously undertaken to review the loopholes that exist in rating and company legislation, though no changes have ye been received.
+Your officers continue to actively monitor these issues.

+6.13 The confidential appendix to this report lists business rate debts of £50,205.37 which cannot be recovered for the reasons stated and for which approval to write off, is requested.